dtom90/teleport-backend-challenge/RFD.md

 // Response message containing the status of a job. message StatusResponse {
   string job_id = 1;                        // The unique identifier (UUID) of the job.
   JobStatus status = 2;                     // The current status of the job. google.protobuf.Timestamp start_time = 3; // The time the job was started.
+  google.protobuf.Timestamp stop_time = 4;  // The time the job was stopped.
-  string command = 4;                     // The command executed by the job. int32 exit_code = 5;                    // The exit code if the job has stopped or errored.
-Only meaningful if status is STOPPED or ERROR. string error_message = 6;               // Error message if the job has errored.
+  string command = 5;                       // The command executed by the job. int32 exit_code = 6;                      // The exit code if the job has stopped or errored.
+Only meaningful if status is STOPPED or ERROR.
 }

 // Request message for streaming the output of a job.